 A proposed timeline for achieving operation of the Marijuana Establishment and evidence that the Marijuana Establishment will be ready to operate within the proposed timeline after notification by the Commission that the applicant qualifies for licensure;

-A diversity plan to promote equity among minorities, women, Veterans, people with disabilities, and people of all gender identities and sexual orientation, in the operation of the Marijuana Establishment.
+A diversity plan to promote equity among people of color, particularly Black, African American, Latinx, and Indigenous people, women, Veterans, persons with disabilities, and LGBTQ+ people, in the operation of the Marijuana Establishment.
 The plan shall outline the goals, programs, and measurements the Marijuana Establishment will pursue once licensed.

 Additional Specific Requirements.

 Additional Requirements for Cultivators.
-In addition to the requirements set forth in 935 CMR 500.101(1)(c), applicants for a license to operate Marijuana Establishment for cultivation shall also provide as part of the Management and Operation Profile packet an operational plan for the cultivation of Marijuana, including a detailed summary of the policies and procedures for cultivation, consistent with state and local law including, but not limited to, the Commission's Guidance on Integrated Pest Management effective November 1, 2019.
+In addition to the requirements for the Management and Operations Profile set forth in 935 CMR 500.101(1)(c), applicants for a license to operate Marijuana Establishment for cultivation shall also provide as part of the Management and Operation Profile packet an operational plan for the cultivation of Marijuana, including a detailed summary of the policies and procedures for cultivation, consistent with state and local law including, but not limited to, the Commission's Guidance on Integrated Pest Management.

 Additional Requirements for Craft Marijuana Cooperatives.
-In addition to the requirements set forth in 935 CMR 500.101(1)(c), applicants for a license to operate a Marijuana Establishment as a Craft Marijuana Cooperative shall provide:
+In addition to the requirements for the Management and Operations Profile and the Application of Intent set forth in 935 CMR 500.101(1)(c) and (g), applicants for a license to operate a Marijuana Establishment as a Craft Marijuana Cooperative shall provide:

 As part of the Application of Intent: